 With all of this in mind, and quite simply, the perceived and self-reported existence of the observable universe by all observers is a guarantee of the model simply because the message of all epistemically certain facts known to the observer behaves, within its freest model of participation, as a computable solution of quantum gravity.
 Then, as our framework of quantum gravity admits the Einstein field equation as its field equation of motion, it follows that the familiar general relativistic solutions are also recoverable and, specifically, assuming homogeneity and isotropy, the Friedmann-Lemaître-Robertson-Walker metric of standard cosmology follows.
-We find, at the end of our journey, that the observable universe is merely the structure that is mathematically necessary to support the receipt or production of a message of realized experiments within the freest model of participation of the observer in nature, and all observers must therefore report such a structure (e.g. a geometrical distribution of clicks and click recorders).
+We find, at the end of our journey, that the observable universe is merely the structure that is mathematically necessary to support the receipt or production of a message of realized experiments within the freest model of participation of the observer in nature, and all observers must therefore report such a structure.

-Whilst preserving epistemic certainty, as the model requires the observer to experience the existence of the observable structure, the model is closed under reality, and as such attributes an existence to the universe for the same reason that the necessity of experiencing "doubting, thus thinking" attributes an existence to "I".
+Whilst preserving epistemic certainty, as the model requires the observer to experience the existence of the observable structure (a click-encoded message of realized experiments), the model is closed under reality, and as such attributes an existence to this structure (i.e. to the universe) for the same reason that the necessity of experiencing "doubting, thus thinking" attributes an existence to "I".